LeoDreamer2004/Music-Trainer/README.md

 ## What is this

 The target is to create short music piece by machine with genetic algorithm.
 Meanwhile, we provide an easy API `midoWrapper` for `mido`.
-See the docstrings for more infomation.
+See the docstrings for more information.

+For more detailed information, you can find our report in [report/report.md](report/report.md) or [report/report.pdf](report/report.pdf).

-## How to build
+## Preparation

 Make sure you have installed `python3` and `pip`.
 All used third parties are saved in the config text.
 You can use